Strengthening the economy, modernising the state and reaching a sustainable solution to unify Cyprus are high on the government agenda for 2017.

 Nicos Anastasiades, the seventh president of the Republic of Cyprus, was elected on 24 February, 2013.
 The conservative candidate and head of the DISY party won the Cyprus presidency by one of the widest margins in decades, taking 57.48% of the vote.
 From his very first days in office, President Anastasiades has had to take a strong stance to steer the country back on track from one the most challenging economic times in the island’s history.
 The division of Cyprus remains a key issue in the political arena, but UN-brokered peace talks between the Greek and Turkish Cypriot leaderships gained significant momentum following the election win of Turkish Cypriot leader Mustafa Akinci in 2015.
 These renewed negotiations aim at finding a sustainable solution to the ‘Cyprus Problem’, which has led to the de facto division of the island – between the mainly Greek-speaking south and the mainly Turkish-speaking north – for over four decades.
 Nicos Anastasiades and Mustafa Akinci have been holding direct talks for nearly two years in a bid to reunify the island and have certainly accelerated efforts to reach a sustainable solution, most recently at high-profile talks in Geneva and the Swiss resort Mont Pelerin.
 Although the negotiations are tough, both parties have underscored their strong resolve and determination to maintain the current momentum.

 In 1960 Cyprus gained independence from Britain and became a unitary state of both Greekand Turkish-Cypriots (respectively 80% and 20% of the population).
 In July 1974, a right-wing coup backed by the military junta in power in Greece overturned the democratically elected government, forcing the Cypriot President Archbishop Makarios to flee.
 This prompted Turkey, one of the guarantor powers, to send its troops into the island to support the Turkish Cypriot minority.
 Fierce fighting followed and the ensuing ceasefire line – known as the Green Line and patrolled by United Nations troops – has effectively partitioned the island ever since.
-Today, Nicosia is Europe’s last divided capital.
+Today, Nicosia is the world’s last divided capital.
 The population of the southern two-thirds of the island, controlled by the government of the Republic of Cyprus, is almost entirely Greek Cypriot, while the population of the northern third, controlled by the breakaway Turkish Republic of North Cyprus (recognised only by Turkey) comprises Turkish Cypriots, settlers from the Turkish mainland and around 42,000 Turkish troops.

 From Foreign Rule to the Republic of Cyprus